noahsadir/webappify/readme.md

 The server configuration for this is quite complicated.

-In order for Django and React to work simultaneously, Apache needs to be configured so that Django is accessible through the domain root and the React app is accessible through a specific subdirectory, such as ```home/```.
+In order for Django and React to work simultaneously, Apache needs to be configured so that Django is accessible through the domain root and the React app is accessible through a specific subdirectory.

 #### Apache